AmadiDelight1/Delight-Repository/Project/Personal Finance Analysis README.md

 ----

-## DATA ANALYSIS AND VISUALIZATION
+## Data Analysis and Visualization
 ----
 Monthly Income and Expenses: